RocketRobC/convoluted_maze/README.md

 	 ##
 ```

-This creates a much sparser field with isolated obstacles that the algorithm needs to navigate and the code for this can be found in `generate_landscape.py`.
+This creates a much sparser field with isolated obstacles that the algorithm needs to navigate and the code for this can be found in `lib/generate_landscape.py`.

 In the following example you can clearly see how the heuristic impacts the direction the AStar algorithm takes.

 ![Dijkstra's vs AStar path](assets/dijkstras_vs_astar_path.png)

 Now let's apply the same method of checking for neighbours in all directions as we did earlier.
 This should allow Dijkstra's to move diagonally and AStar to smooth out it's stepped diagonal movement.

 ![Dijkstra's vs AStar checking diagonal neighbours](assets/dijkstras_vs_astar_intercardinal.png)

 This example highlights again the direct route AStar can achieve using heuristics to guide the path towards  the cells closest to the end.
-Even though they both find a path with the same length, AStar finds a path that tracks more directly towards the target.
-AStar also shine when it comes to the number of cycles taken to reach the end with a count of 209 as opposed to Dijkstra's which took 287.
+Even though they both found a path of the same length, the path AStar found  tracks more directly towards the target.
+AStar also shines when it comes to the number of cycles taken to reach the end with a count of 209 as opposed to Dijkstra's which took 287.